-- Affects sperm movement and survival so they can't move through the uterus to reach and fertilise an egg - Stops a fertilised egg from implanting in the womb
+- Affects sperm movement and survival so they can't move through the uterus to reach and fertilise an egg. - Stops a fertilised egg from implanting in the uterus.

-The Copper IUD is 99% effective.
+The Copper IUD is 99.2-99.4% effective at preventing pregnancy.

-- You don't have to remember to take a pill every day - It starts working right away - Fertility returns as soon as it's taken out - Doesn't contain any hormones - Safe to use if you're breastfeeding or can't use hormonal methods of contraception
+- You don't have to remember to take a pill every day. - It starts working right away. - Fertility returns as soon as it's taken out. - Doesn't contain any hormones. - Safe to use if you're breastfeeding or can't use hormonal methods of contraception.

-IUDs can be used by most women including young women
+IUDs can be used by most women including young women.

-- Copper IUDs don't protect against STIs but you can use condoms at the same time - Putting the IUD into the uterus can be a bit painful, especially if you haven't had children yet - There's a small chance of infection in the first three weeks after its inserted which could lead to pelvic inflammatory disease (PID) - PID may rarely affect fertility later on - Periods could be heavier, last longer and be more painful than before
+- Copper IUDs don't protect against STIs but you can use condoms at the same time - Putting the IUD into the uterus can be a bit painful, especially if you haven't had children. - There's a small chance of infection in the first three weeks after its inserted which could lead to pelvic inflammatory disease (PID) PID may rarely affect fertility later on. - Periods could be heavier and last longer than before.